damianWu/calculator/README.md

 to be ''understandable'' by computers.
 Contrary to appearances it is not a trivial task.
 To handle this problem we use idea of **tokens** and **grammars**.

+The program is also an example how a **compiler works**.
+The calculator analyzes input broken down into tokens and understood according to a grammar.

 ## Tokens and grammars
 ##### Tokens
 A **token** is a sequence of characters that represents something we consider a unit, such